 **Please welcome Deborah from Grace Garden and Homestead.
 I am a tiny-winy jealous of this farmer’s wife since she gets to farm 500 acres alongside her husband.
 500 acres!
 Can you believe this?
 It’s like owning the whole USA.
 It seems like we share the love of the land as well as the love for tractors, LOL.
 Today, she will teach us how to patch a tractor tire.
-There is a lot to learn from this gal so make sure to visit her on Grace Garden and Homestead.

 When you get a flat tire on your tractor, it basically shuts you down.
 At this point, you’ve got two options.
 The first option is to wait for someone else to fix it—which can take a day or two and hundreds of dollars…